 Solr includes a general tracing framework based on OpenTracing that can be used to trace the lifecycle of a request for performance monitoring.

-A sampled distributed tracing query request on Jaeger looks like this:
+A sampled distributed tracing query request displayed in Jaeger UI looks like this:

 TracerConfigurator is a class used to provide an instance of

 These are pluggable, and each plugin is shipped as a Solr Module:

 opentelemetry module supports OTLP over gRPC or HTTP.

 jaegertracer-configurator module supports the Jaeger format over the Thrift transport.

 solr.xml looks like this: